GrinonBarrett/Taksidos/Placeholder Creature.md

 **-** Does not produce warmth.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

 **Thirst and Hunger**: The hungering dry must feed to continue to exist.
 They need only half as much food as a manfolk would need.
 It cannot die from starving, but can become petrified.
-It will die of thurst.
+It will die of thirst.
+A hungering dry petrified this way can be restored by 2 servings of water.

+**Dry Bite**: A creature afflicted by the bite of a hungering dry must succeed a [Fort] save with a DV of 17 or receive a level of fatigue.
+Additionally, even if it does succeed, if it is not a critical success, their thirst increased to need 1d4+1 additional servings of water.
+A critical failure will petrify the creature for a number of rounds equal to the points of failure.

 -----